-Pan Kebab is one of the Persian classic recipes that you can't find at any restaurant because it is an absolute mum-dish.
-My mum made this dish for our dinner or school lunch at least once a week and we never had enough of it.
+Pan Kebab is one of the Persian classic recipes that you can't find at any restaurant because it is a true home-style cooking Persian style!
+My mum made this dish for our dinner or school lunch at least once a week and we could never get enough of it.

 Classically this recipe is made with beef or chicken mince.
-Here I used a plant-based mince from Woolworths and it worked perfectly.
+Here I used a plant-based mince and it works perfectly.

 This recipe serves 4 people.
 Made in a medium non-stick pan.